alphonsepaca/VM364/Syllabus.md

 ##Grading:

-•	Project 1- 20%
+*Project 1- 20%
-•	Project 2- 20%
+*Project 2- 20%
-•	Research Assignment / Presentation- 5%
+*Research Assignment / Presentation- 5%
-•	Software Training-10%
+*Software Training-10%
-•	Participation and Attendance – 10%
+*Participation and Attendance – 10%
-•	Event Presentation – 5%
+*Event Presentation – 5%
-•	Final Project- 30%
+*Final Project- 30%

 Grading criteria for will be described below with each assignment.

 ##Assignments:

+###Project 1:

-###Project 1:  Create a 3D environment in Unity that can be navigated by the first person controller.
+Create a 3D environment in Unity that can be navigated by the first person controller.
 Your understanding of the lessons and software training must be present in your work.

 Wherever possible use your own work for all game assets.
 Work that diverges most from the tutorials and support files will receive the highest grades.